Chris210634/Siammask/README.md

 ![image](https://raw.githubusercontent.com/Chris210634/Siammask/main/results/DAVIS2017/kite-surf.jpg)

 ### Recycling data
 For the recycling data, there was no ground-truth to make a quantitative measurement against.
 Instead we looked at the segmentation results qualitatively.
-The model seems to perform decently, but the image blurring from the supplied video seem to negatively affect the tracking.
-Also the object cluttering in the video.
+The model seems to perform decently, but the image blurring from the supplied video seems to negatively affect the tracking.
+Additionally, the objects in the video are cluttered and have similar texture, making accurate segmentation difficult.

-To select the object to track, we used the supplied GUI object selector from the SiamMask repository.
+To select an object to track, we used the supplied GUI object selector from the SiamMask repository.

 In the following examples, the first image is given.
-The blue box outlines the object we wwant to track.
+The blue box outlines the object we want to track.
 We display the tracking result every ten frames.
 The red transparency mask represents the predicted tracking mask, and the green outline represents the minimum bounding box.

 #### Examples
 First two examples where our tracking/segmentation was bad: